-Put simply, information literacy is a set of skills and practices that encourage you to think critically about the information you find, use, and produce and the processes of discovering, ingesting, and utilizing said information.
-To be information literate requires practiced habits that engage you in a self-directed, critical reflection about how you learn.
+Info lit involves skills and practices that encourage you to think critically about the information you find, use, and produce, as well as the processes of finding, using, and producing information.
+To be information literate requires practiced habits that engage you in a self-directed, critical reflection on how you learn.
+Refer to the Information Literacy Framework.

 We are simultaneously creators and consumers of information in an ever-changing landscape.
-Developing information literacy skills will help you evaluate and utilize the various forms of information you encounter more effectively and ethically.
+Developing information literacy skills will equip you with the tools necessary to solve problems and make informed decisions.
+Furthermore, these skills will enable you to produce and engage with the various forms of information you encounter more effectively and ethically.

 Otis College of Art and Design | 9045 Lincoln Blvd.
 Los Angeles, CA 90045 | MyOtis